 How to Use Tax-Efficient Funds to Your Advantage

-A mutual fund is said to be tax efficient if it is taxed at a lower rate relative to other mutual funds.
-Tax efficient funds will generate lower relative levels of dividends and/or capital gains compared to the average mutual fund.
-Conversely, a fund that is not tax efficient generates dividends and/or capital gains at a higher relative rate than other mutual funds.
+Tax-efficient funds are mutual funds or exchange-traded funds (ETFs) that generate lower relative levels of dividends and/or capital gains compared to the average mutual fund.
+Conversely, a fund that is not tax-efficient generates dividends and/or capital gains at a higher relative rate than other mutual funds or ETFs.

 Examples of Tax-Efficient Funds

-Tax-efficient funds generate little or no dividends or capital gains.
-Therefore, you will want to find mutual fund types that match this style if you want to minimize taxes in a regular brokerage account (and if your investment objective is growth - not income).
-First, you can eliminate the funds that are typically least efficient.
+Tax-efficient funds generate little or no dividends or capital gains distributions.
+Therefore, you will want to find mutual fund types that match this style if you want to minimize taxes in a regular brokerage account.

 How to Know if a Fund is Tax-Efficient or Not

 The most basic way to know if a fund is tax-efficient or not tax-efficient is by looking at the fund's stated objective.
-For example, a "Growth" objective implies that the fund will hold stocks of companies that are growing.
-These companies typically reinvest their profits back into the company - to grow it.
-If a company wants to grow, they won't pay dividends to investors - they'll reinvest their profits into the company.
-Therefore a mutual fund with a growth objective is more tax-efficient because the companies in which the fund invests are paying little or no dividends.
+For example, a "Growth" objective implies that the fund will hold stocks of companies that are growing, not paying dividends.

-A more direct and reliable way to know if a fund is tax-efficient is to use an online research tool, such as Morningstar, that provides basic tax-efficiency ratings or "tax-adjusted returns" compared to other funds.
+A more direct way to know if a fund is tax-efficient is to use an online research tool, such as Morningstar, that provides basic tax-efficiency ratings or tax-adjusted returns, expressed as their "tax-cost ratio."
 You will want to look for tax-adjusted returns that are close to the "pre-tax returns."
-This indicates that the investor's net return has not been eroded away by taxes.
+This indicates that the investor's net return has not been eroded away by taxes, thus helping to improve long-term performance.

 Example of Tax-Efficient Investing Practices